-Our investment management business also manages public securities in the U.S. and Mexico.
+Evercore's investment management business also manages public securities in the U.S. and Mexico.

-- In October 2005, we formed Evercore Asset Management L.L.C. ("EAM").
-EAM's approach to investing is classic value and the firm seeks to make value investments in small- and midcapitalization publicly-traded companies.
-EAM's business development focuses on the institutional pension, endowment and foundation market.
+In October 2005, we formed EAM.
+The core team of EAM professionals has long-standing working relationships and a deep commitment to value investing.
+Gregory Sawers, EAM's Chief Executive Officer, and Andrew Moloff, EAM's Chief Investment Officer, who lead the investment and research effort, worked closely managing and co-managing several investment services at one of the industry's leading value-based asset management firms.
+EAM's approach to investing is classic value and the firm seeks to make value investments in small- and mid-capitalization publicly-traded companies.
+Business development focuses on the institutional pension, endowment and foundation market.
+The firm's first two product offerings, a concentrated small-cap value service and a concentrated small-/mid-cap value equity portfolio, are being formally marketed to the investment community.
 As of December 31, 2006 EAM had \$157.0 million in assets under management.
-We do not consolidate the results of EAM, but rather recognize our pro rata share of income or losses based on our 41.7% ownership interest in the joint venture. - In 2005, Protego formed PCB, an asset management business focused on investment management in peso-denominated money market and fixed income securities for institutional and high net worth investors in Mexico.
+We do not consolidate the results of this business but rather recognize our pro rata share of income or losses based on our 41.7% ownership interest in the joint venture.

+In 2005, Protego formed PCB, an asset management business that focuses on investment management in peso-denominated money market and fixed income securities for institutional and high net worth investors in Mexico.
 As of December 31, 2006, PCB had \$263.2 million in assets under management.
-We own a 70.0% interest in PCB.
+Evercore owns a 70.0% interest in PCB.